Nima, Accra: History

 Nima is the largest and one of the oldest Zongo communities in Ghana with origins as far back as 1836.

 One of the popular origin stories is that the area was acquired from the Osus by the Odoi Kwaos with intentions to farm.
 Some time later, though, it is believed the Odoi Kwaos offered the land to Malam Amadu Futa to be used as a settlement.
 The Futa family are, therefore, considered to be the founders of Nima.

 The settlement is often referred to as one-half of the twin community, Mamobi-Nima, though it is mostly used to refer to the two adjoining towns.

 Culture

 Nima is a Muslim-dominated area.
 Like most Zongo communities, though, it exhibits great diversity in religion and ethnicity (dominated by the Dogon people of Mali, also known as Kaado or kardo).
 One of the largest churches, The Church of Pentecost, is located along the main highway.

+Cultural practices such as tea drinking is really popular in the Nima community.
+Locally brewed herbal tea called "ataya" is the go-to beverage for folks within the community.